Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Crab Rangoon process shot of ingredients combined in a bowl

-STEP TWO: Working with a few wonton wrappers at a time, lay them out on a flat surface and scoop about ½ to 1 teaspoon of crab mixture just off center of each wrapper.
-The wrappers tend to dry out so work in small batches and keep the remaining wrappers protected in a plastic bag or plastic wrap.
+STEP TWO: Working with a few wrappers at a time, lay them out on a flat surface and scoop about half to one teaspoon of crab mixture just off the center of each wrapper.

-How to fold Crab Rangoon
+How To Fold Crab Rangoon

-STEP THREE: Place a little dab of the cornstarch slurry on the corner closest to the filling.
 Fold the corner over the filling and press it down onto the opposite corner of the wrapper on the other side of the filling.
-Press the adjacent edges of the wrappers down around the filling as well.

 STEP FOUR: Fold the two sides in toward the center, dabbing a bit more slurry to help seal the edges, forming a shape that looks like an open envelope.

 STEP FIVE: Moisten the top flap of the envelope shape and fold it down, pressing gently to seal the whole packet together.
-Set filled wonton aside, covered loosely with a piece of plastic wrap.

 STEP SIX: Continue filling and folding the wonton wrappers until you have used all of the filling.

-STEP SEVEN: Clip a deep-fry or candy thermometer onto a 2-quart stockpot or Dutch oven.
-Fill with frying oil and heat on high until the oil temperature reaches 375°F.
+STEP SEVEN: Clip a deep-fry or candy thermometer onto a two-quart stockpot or Dutch oven.

 PRO TIP: